amv/node-miniboss/README.md

 Miniboss does NOT support background jobs or uniqueness constraints.
 Miniboss also comes out of the box with support for many helpful Gearman protocol additions that allow speedier recovery in multitude of failure scenarios.

-Miniboss has been purposefully built so that you can use existing gearman libraries to get started with simple foreground jobs, but when you notice that you need more fidelity in failure scenarios, you can extend the libraries "to use the boss mode" ;)
+Miniboss has been purposefully built so that you can use existing Gearman libraries to get started with simple foreground jobs, but when you notice that you need more fidelity in failure scenarios, you can extend the libraries "to use the boss mode" ;)

 ### But I need background jobs and uniqueness constraints!